What will change with Indonesia entering BRICS? – DW – 01/07/2025

 As US President-elect Donald Trump takes office later this month, the US is widely expected to pull back from multilateral engagement.

-Alexander Raymond Arifianto, a senior fellow at the S. Rajaratnam School of International Studies (RSIS) believes this would present Indonesia with an opportunity to build stronger partnerships within regional organizations.
+Alexander Raymond Arifianto, a senior fellow at the S. Rajaratnam School of International Studies (RSIS), believes a more transactional approach by the Trump administration could present Indonesia with an opportunity to build stronger partnerships within regional organizations.

-"Forging mutually beneficial partnerships with other Southeast Asian nations will not only strengthen the region's non-aligned position in an increasingly uncertain geopolitical order, but will also bolster Indonesia's status as an ASEAN leader as well as its multilateral credentials at a time when the United States is veering towards unilateralism," Arifianto wrote.
+"Forging mutually beneficial partnerships with other Southeast Asian nations will not only strengthen the region's non-aligned position in an increasingly uncertain geopolitical order, but will also bolster Indonesia's status as an ASEAN leader as well as its multilateral credentials at a time when the United States is veering towards unilateralism," Arifianto wrote in a recent article.

 Edited by: Darko Janjevic